 AMT’s certification exams have been accredited by the National Commission for Certifying Agencies (NCCA).
-Those who certify with AMT automatically become a member of this professional society and can avail of a number of benefits.
+Those who certify with AMT automatically become a member of this professional society and can avail themselves of some benefits.

 Why Certify with American Medical Technologists (AMT)?

 - Required by employers – Certification with the AMT shows commitment to professionalism and quality patient care.
 Thus, employers require that their allied health professionals possess this certification.
 Certification is also important for professionals to keep pace with the latest developments in their field.
-Further, it serves as a proof that a candidate has the required skills and knowledge to do the job.
+Further, it proves that a candidate has the required skills and knowledge to do the job.

 - Recognition – AMT exams are accredited by the National Commission for Certifying Agencies (NCCA), a recognition reserved only for organizations meeting NCCA standards.

 - Secure Exam Delivery – For maintaining the authenticity of AMT exams, considerable resources are employed to ensure there is maximum security and standard procedures have been duly followed.
-All the exams are conducted in strictly monitored academic sites and Pearson VUE testing centers located all over the world.
+All the exams are conducted in strictly monitored academic sites and Pearson VUE testing centers worldwide.
 Moreover, Pearson VUE is globally recognized for its accessibility and quality.

-- Solid Industry Reputation – AMT-certified professionals are preferred by a number of governing bodies and healthcare systems across the country.
+- Solid Industry Reputation – AMT-certified professionals are preferred by several governing bodies and healthcare systems across the country.
 Its reputation is well known among employers, students, and training programs.

 Medical Laboratory Assistant (CMLA) Certification Eligibility

-Medical laboratory assistant (CMLA) certification applicants should meet one of the following eligibility criteria in order to qualify for certification:
+Medical laboratory assistant (CMLA) certification applicants should meet one of the following eligibility criteria to qualify for certification:

 AMT (CMLA) for International Applicants

-For candidates who have completed their education abroad, they must submit to a course-by-course evaluation process through an approved agency such as World Education Services (WES) or Educational Credential Evaluators, Inc. (ECE).
+Candidates who have completed their education abroad must submit a course-by-course evaluation process through an approved agency such as World Education Services (WES) or Educational Credential Evaluators, Inc. (ECE).

 Please note that the AMT (CMLA) credential is only valid in the U.S.